degrado-lab/cathcover/README.md

 Determine the number of CATH domains required to greedily cover a PDB structure.

 ## Description
-This repository follows the method used by [Ingraham et al.](https://www.nature.com/articles/s41586-023-06728-8) to determine the novelty of protein folds by determining the number of CATH domains required to greedily cover 80% of a fold at 5 Angstroms RMSD per cover.
+This repository follows the method used by [Ingraham et al.](https://www.nature.com/articles/s41586-023-06728-8) to determine the novelty of a query protein fold by determining the number of CATH domains required to greedily cover 80% of a fold with residues that lie within a CA-CA distance of 5 Angstroms of the corresponding residue in the query.
 Optional command line arguments allow the user to adjust the 80% or 5-Angstrom thresholds.

 ## Installation
 To use this repository, one must install NumPy into the local environment: